Introduction to Software as a Service (SaaS)

 SaaS Security At Risk In Organizations

 In any organization, there are applications like Microsoft Office 365 and Google Docs, etc., which are sanctioned by the IT department after due identification, consultation, and procurement.
 Then there is that unsanctioned app, but it can still be there, which is used for communication purposes like Skype and Yahoo IM, etc. Then there are the unsanctioned ones that pose a severe risk.
 Other departments download these without the consent of the IT department.

 These may be used by the employees to boost their productivity levels at the office, but are unaware of the security threats they pose.
 These have very weak passwords, or the authentication in most cases is simply non-existent.
 The best solution to SaaS security would be to explain to the concerned people about the security risks and think of some other apps as effective but more secure.

 The Need For SaaS Security

-When organizations cannot restrict access to users connected through Virtual Private Network (VPN), then the employees can access sensitive information on public PCs or unsafe Wi-Fi networks.
+When organizations cannot restrict access to users connected through Virtual Private Networks (VPN), then the employees can access sensitive information on public PCs or unsafe Wi-Fi networks.
 Any organization’s job is to identify such risky systems and deploy a Single Sign-On (SSO) solution to protect their corporate data.
 High-risk data can be categorized as HR records, customer data, health data, financial data, and critical business information.
 Even the DNS, content delivery networks, data center management portals, and phone systems that provide essential services to businesses need to be protected from unauthorized access.